Ralph Rucci: Autobiography of a Fashion Designer

 Scattered among the hundreds of photographs are quotes and stories from Rucci that give glimpses of what is important to him, personally and in the creation of one of his exquisite garments that represent the highest quality of handcraftsmanship.

-Fashion designer Ralph Rucci was born and raised in Philadelphia, Pennsylvania, and earned a degree in Philosophy at Temple University.
+Born and raised in Philadelphia, Pennsylvania, Rucci earned a degree in Philosophy at Temple University.
 He trained under Halston and a Balenciaga patternmaker and held his first formal show in 1981.
 He launched his house, Chado: Ralph Rucci, in 1996, and in 2002, Rucci was invited to show in Paris—the first American-based designer ever to receive the honor.
 Rucci’s clothing designs have appeared in a number of major exhibitions, and he has won significant fashion-industry awards during his career.